TylerOvenden/BeatBot/README.md

   Luckily, these robots allow their challengers to pick the beats, difficulty, and song, giving you the upperhand. <br />
   Don't let this advantage go to waste!
 You are one of the last hopes that humanity have to survive!

-# Planning:

-  For each map object, it will have a method that will read a certain text file for the moves. <br />
-  Perhaps the text file will be formatted by like: <br />
-  "Song Name", BPM, Some integer for difficulty "Column that the move will appear in", Some integer representing timeframe

-  Example: <br />
-  "Counting Stars", 10, 1 - 1 for HARD <br />
-  "LEFT", 10 - 10 for ms <br />

 # Teams:

 Main Game: <br />